INTI-CMNB/KiKit/doc/panelization.md

 ```
 removeIslands(self)
 ```
-Removes all islads - pieces of substrate fully contained within outline of another board
+Removes all islands - pieces of substrate fully contained within the outline of another board

 #### `serialize`
 ```